-☞ Key Choice 3? (see page 11) We want to hear from you about climate change

-ogether, how can we immediately reduce the impact of climate change in Rangitīkei?
+Key Choice 3? (see page 11) We want to hear from you about climate change...
+Together, how can we immediately reduce the impact of climate change in Rangitīkei?

-Q

-Please include more pages if required

-hat resources are needed to better prepare Rangi itīkei for the effects of climate change?
+What resources are needed to better prepare Rangitīkei for the effects of climate change?

-€ Please include more pages if required

 Anything else?